b-bly/no-more-pain/README.md

 - [x] Client-side routing with react-router-dom.
 - [x] User login with Passport.js authentication.
 - [x] Client and server-side permissions for edit, delete, and upvoting content.
+- [x] State management with Redux.

 ### Next Steps

 Features that you would like to add at some point in the future.

-- [ ] State management with Redux (it is currently implemented in an inefficient way)
 - [ ] Save injuries or treatments to user's myLibrary.
 - [ ] Add images to treatment and injury descriptions.
 - [ ] Pagination.